License to Liberate Fish and Wildlife

 Environmental Conservation Law (ECL)

-Please visit the website for New York State Legislature (Leaves DEC website)
+Please visit New York State Legislature (Leaves DEC website)

 - 11-0507 Liberation of Fish, Shellfish and Wildlife